declare-lab/CICERO/README.md

 | Correct Answers | List of all correct answers indicated as plausible<br>or speculatively correct by the human annotators.<br>Includes the index of the human written answer. |
 ---------------------------------------------------------------------------

+An example of the data is shown below.

 ```
     {
         "ID": "daily-dialogue-1291",